andrasq/node-minisql/README.md

 - setup - TODO: array of sql commands to run before using the connection
 - teardown - TODO: array of sql commands to run before closing the connection

-### db.query( sql, callback(err, result ) )
+### db.query( sql, [params], callback(err, result ) )

 Run the SQL query on the server, and return its response.
-The response may be a result set of a status object.
+The response may be a an array of rows or a status.
+The params array, if provided, will be interpolated into the query string with one parameter replacing each `?` in the query.
+Numbers, blobs and arrays are recognized, everything else is converted to string.

+To obtain information about the query, including the column names, use `db.queryInfo()`.
+It returns timing `info.duration_ms`, and the column names with eg column 0 in `info.columns[0].name`.

-    db.query("SELECT * FROM test LIMIT 10", function(err, rows) {
+    db.query("SELECT * FROM test LIMIT ?", [10], function(err, rows) {
-        // ...
+        // => up to 10 rows
     })

 ### db.end( callback(err) )